oussamalakhdar/KubeShop-Microservices/README.md

-# KUBERNETES - Deploy Online-Shop With Helm Charts
+# KUBERNETES - Deploy Microservices project With Helm Charts

 ## Overview
-The Microservices Demo is a cloud-native application showcasing an e-commerce website.
+The ``Microservices`` Demo is a cloud-native application showcasing an e-commerce website.
 It consists of a range of services, each encapsulating a key function of the website.
-These services include a frontend user interface, a product catalog service, a cart service, a checkout service, and others.
-Each service is built using different programming languages and frameworks, demonstrating the diversity and interoperability in a microservices architecture.
+These services include a front-end user interface, a product catalog service, a cart service, a checkout service, and others.
+Each service is built using different programming languages and frameworks, demonstrating the diversity and interoperability of a microservices architecture.
 The project is designed to illustrate best practices for Kubernetes.

 ![My Image](diagram.png)